toryas/serverless-glue/README.md

 - Fix NumberOwfWorkers typo.

 ### Add
-- Added `Tiemout`, `MaxRetires` and `Description` parameters to Glue Job arguments.
+- Added `Timeout`, `MaxRetries` and `Description` parameters to Glue Job arguments.
 Added `Description` and `StartOnCreation` parameters to Glue Job Trigger arguments.
 - Added `SupportFiles` to Glue Job arguments handling the upload to S3 of relevant-to-the-Glue-Job(s) files